amplitude/Amplitude-Android/README.md

         Amplitude.initialize(this, "YOUR_API_KEY_HERE");

-6. In the onDestroy() of your main activity, call uploadEvents() before the app is destroyed:

-        Amplitude.uploadEvents();
+6. Add a startSession() call to each onResume() in every activity in your app:

+        Amplitude.startSession();

+7. Add an endSession() call to each onPause() in every activity in your app.
+This call also ensures data is uploaded before the app closes:

+        Amplitude.endSession();

-7. To track an event anywhere in the app, call:
+8. To track an event anywhere in the app, call:

         Amplitude.logEvent("EVENT_IDENTIFIER_HERE");

-8. Events are saved locally.
+9. Events are saved locally.
 Uploads are batched to occur every 10 events and every 10 seconds.
-After calling logEvent in your app, you will immediately see data appear on the Amplitude website.
+After calling logEvent() in your app, you will immediately see data appear on the Amplitude website.

 # Tracking Events #

 It's important to think about what types of events you care about as a developer.
 You should aim to track between 5 and 50 types of events within your app.
-Common event types are different screens within the app, actions the user initiates (such as pressing a button), and events you want the user to complete (such as filling out a form, completing a level, or making a payment).
+Common event types are different screens within the app, actions a user initiates (such as pressing a button), and events you want a user to complete (such as filling out a form, completing a level, or making a payment).
 Contact us if you want assistance determining what would be best for you to track.

 # Tracking Sessions #

 A session is a period of time that a user has the app in the foreground.
-Sessions within 10 seconds of each other are merged into a single session.
-To track sessions, add a startSession() call to each onResume() in every activity in your app:
+Calls to startSession() and endSession() track the duration of a session.
+Sessions within 10 seconds of each other are merged into a single session when they are reported in Amplitude.

-    Amplitude.startSession()

-and an endSession() call to each onPause() in every activity in your app:

-    Amplitude.endSession()
+Calling startSession() in onResume() will generate a start session event every time the app regains focus or comes out of a locked screen.
+Calling endSession() in onPause() will generate an end session event every time the foreground activity loses focus or the screen becomes locked.
+If you'd prefer to only log session starts and ends when the app is no longer visible, instead of no longer in focus, you can place the startSession() and endSession() calls in onStart() and onStop(), respectively.
+Note that onStart() and onStop() are not called when a user unlocks and locks the screen.

 # Settings Custom User IDs #